jagottsicher/china-booster-wp/readme.md

 # wordpress-china

 ## Introduction
-wordpress-chian forked from [litepress/wp-china-yes](https://github.com/litepress/wp-china-yes), a project of WP China Localization Community ([WP-China.org]) which aims at connection your in China hosted WordPress installation to a domestically (China) hosted ecosystem to access downloads and services faster and more reliable.
+**wordpress-china** forked from [litepress/wp-china-yes](https://github.com/litepress/wp-china-yes), a project of WP China Localization Community ([WP-China.org]) which aims at connection your in China hosted WordPress installation to a domestically (China) hosted ecosystem to access downloads and services faster and more reliable.

 The project looked pretty abandoned (website not accessable, no translation available) but promising.
 So here's a pretty neat to English translated fork.